CementDAO/Fixidity/README.md

 x/y.
 If the dividend is higher than maxFixedDiv() it might overflow.
 You can use multiply(x,reciprocal(y)) instead.
 There is a loss of precision on division for the lower mulPrecision() decimals.

+** Obsolete functions kept for backwards compatibility**

+**function newFixed(int256 x)**
+Converts an int256 to fixed point units, equivalent to multiplying by 10^digits().

+**function fromFixed(int256 x)**
+Converts an int256 in the fixed point representation of this library to a non decimal.
+All decimal digits will be truncated.

+**function newFixed(int256 x, uint8 _originDigits)**
+Converts an int256 which is already in some fixed point representation to that of this library.
+The _originDigits parameter is the precision of x.
+Values with a precision higher than FixidityLib.digits() will be truncated accordingly.

+**function fromFixed(int256 x, uint8 _destinationDigits)**
+Converts an int256 in the fixed point representation of this library to a different representation.
+The _destinationDigits parameter is the precision of the output x.
+Values with a precision below than FixidityLib.digits() will be truncated accordingly.

+**function newFixedFraction(int256 numerator, int256 denominator)**
+Converts two int256 representing a fraction to fixed point units, equivalent to multiplying dividend and divisor by 10^digits() and then dividing them.

 ## LogarithmLib.sol
 This library extends FixidityLib by implementing logarithms, along with the related constants and limits.